Nottingham-CTU/Validation-Tweaker/README.md

 validation errors and no empty required fields.
 Submission will be blocked if there is a validation error or an empty required field.

+### Exempt specific forms from validation enforcement
+If field validation is required to pass on form submission, this option allows some forms to be exempted from the validation enforcement.
+Each form selected can be exempted from enforcement of all validation, validation of required fields, or validation of values (format validation).

 ### Don't allow entry of dates in the future
 This will raise a field validation error if a date after the current date is entered into a date or datetime field.
 This can be overridden on a per-field basis with the **@ALLOWFUTURE** action tag.